Adding or Changing to the MACC

 - Will have met the general admission requirements of the Seminary;

-- Must have an undergraduate cumulative grade point average of 3.0;
+- Must have an undergraduate and current GCTS cumulative grade point average of 3.0 or better;

 - Applicants for the Master of Arts in Christian Counseling program are considered for admission for the fall semester only.
 Applications submitted for spring matriculation will default to the following fall.

-- Deadlines for applying are Feb.
-1 and May 1 of the year the student intends to matriculate.
-Qualified candidates are selected from a pool of applicants twice annually.
-No applications for the fall semester will be accepted after May 1 of that year.
+- Deadline for applying is March 1 of the year the student intends to matriculate.
+No applications for the fall semester will be accepted after March 1 of that year.

 - Students who are denied admission to the MACC program must wait one calendar year before reapplying.

-- Three Letters of Recommendation (The recs. you submitted when you first applied have been destroyed)
+- Three Letters of Recommendation (the recommendations you submitted when you first applied have been destroyed)

 - You need not submit your autobiography, personal statements or college transcripts since we already have this information on file.